 Games & Features

 The live chat feature that runs across the network means that you can be chatting with players from around the world, but also from different online bingo rooms.
-This makes for a much larger community and means that there will likely be players online at all times of the day; perfect for you night owls!
+This makes for a much larger community and means that there will likely be players online at all times of the day – perfect for you night owls.

-The side games section is one of the best we have seen; in fact it might just be THE best.
-They include a huge range of slots, card games, table games, scratch cards and progressive jackpots, which you can play simultaneously with your bingo games.
+The side games section is one of the best we have seen; in fact, it might just be the best.
+They include a huge range of slots, card games, table games, scratch cards, and progressive jackpots, which you can play simultaneously with your bingo games.

-Each has its own little twist on the bingo games the range of jackpots on offer will vary depending on what time of the day that you play.
-They also include in-game jackpots, which are essentially jackpots that run up for a certain number of games or games within a certain bingo room, rather than across a network.
+Each has its own little twist and the range of jackpots on offer will vary depending on what time of the day you play.
+They also include in-game jackpots, which are just jackpots that run up for a certain number of games within a certain bingo room, rather than across a whole network.

 About Daub Gaming